edgedb/edgedb/docs/stdlib/numbers.rst

     :index: unary minus subtract

-    Negates the value of a number.
+    Produces the arithmetic negative of a number.

     .. code-block:: edgeql-repl